Skip to Content

 Sharing is caring!

-The Victorian era, known for its rich symbolism in art, literature, and everyday life, attributed various meanings to birds and their representations.
-This period in history was marked by a fascination with nature and a penchant for imbuing objects and creatures with deeper symbolic significance.
-Birds, with their ability to soar into the heavens, were especially potent symbols, each species carrying its own array of meanings.
-Here’s a look at the Victorian interpretations of various bird symbols, including doves, bird cages, different types of birds, bird feathers, and more.
+It’s hard to picture the Victorian era without its rich symbolism in art, literature, and everyday life.
+Did you know that some of that symbolism included birds?
+This historical period was marked by a fascination with nature and birds were especially potent symbols, each species carrying its own array of meanings.
+Here’s a look at the Victorian interpretations of various bird symbols that were used in everything from heraldry to headstones to home decorations.

 Victorian era concrete bird in center of image with background of Victorian wallpaper featuring birds and words Victorian Bird Symbolism at top of image